siabingtao/streamlit-chatbot-demo/README.md

 3. Retrieving chat history per session

 ## Status:
 Backend APIs (previously hosted on AWS API Gateway) have been decomissioned.
-As a result, the demo currently does not integrate to a live backend.
+As a result, the demo currently is not integrated to a live backend.

 ## Planned updates:
 - Do a FastAPI mock backend to show the working frontend